Understanding Autism

 In this workshop, you will have the opportunity to learn about autism, neurodiversity, and ways you can make the employment process more accessible for autistic job seekers.

-• Autism & Neurodiversity.
+• Introduction to Autism

-• The barriers faced by autistic jobseekers
+• common barriers faced by autistic Job seekers

 Cost